intervene-EU-H2020/flagship/README.md

 * To make sure the script can separate between ICD 10 and ICD 9 codes, it places a '10x' or a '9x' at the start of the code according to whether the code is ICD9 or 10.

 * The regex pattern then searches for strings starting with 10x or 9x before identifying the codes themselves.

+## Step 1b: Construct phenotype file
+* The phenotype file will include all variables required to construct hazard ratios, i.e. genetic principal components, ancestry allocation, variables that allow you to control for technical artefacts (genotype batch, cohort etc.).
+Please use whatever variables currently exist within your biobank.
+These do not need to be harmonised.

+* To learn more about the variables that are required, please read: https://docs.google.com/document/d/1GbZszpPeyf-hyb0V_YDx828YbM7woh8OBJhvzkEwo2g/edit Note: you can currently ignore the requirement to define smoking and education.

 ### Step 2: Download Adjusted Summary Statistics